Bass trombone: History

+The earliest known surviving specimen is an instrument built in France in 1593 pitched in G (modern A=440 Hz).
+Other late 16th and early 17th-century specimens of basses survive by Nuremberg makers Anton Schnitzer, Isaac Ehe, and Hans and Sebastian Heinlein.
+These instruments match descriptions and illustrations by Praetorius from his 1614–20 Syntagma Musicum, by which time he only described basses in E or D (modern F or E♭), a fourth or a fifth below the tenor, and an octav-posaun which referred to a very large, rare, and unwieldy predecessor of the contrabass trombone.

+Based on Praetorius' descriptions, Canadian trombonist and early music specialist Maximilien Brisson proposes that a quint-posaun with an extra whole-tone crook resulted in an instrument in C, capable of playing down to the lowest G_{1} open string of the G Violone.
+By the late 17th century, the bass sackbut was mainly in D; German scholar and composer Daniel Speer only saw fit to mention the quint-posaun in his 1687 Grundrichtiger Unterricht treatise.

 Bass sackbuts were used in Europe during the Renaissance and early Baroque periods.
-By the 18th century the F and E♭ bass trombones were used in Germany, Austria and Sweden, and the E♭ bass trombone in France.
+By the 18th century, the F and E♭ bass trombones were used in Germany, Austria and Sweden, and the E♭ bass trombone in France.

 The "tenor-bass" trombone

 German instrument maker Christian Friedrich Sattler in 1821 created an instrument he called the Tenorbaßposaune (lit. 'tenor-bass trombone'), a tenor in B♭ built with the larger bore and mouthpiece from the F bass trombone.
 It facilitated playing bass trombone parts in the low register, but was missing notes below E_{2}.
 Treatise author Georges Kastner and other contemporary writers described a dissatisfaction with bass instruments in F or E♭, due to their slow and unwieldy slides.
 The invention of valves was quickly applied to create valve trombones in the 1830s which replaced the slide altogether; these became popular in military bands and Italian opera.

 In 1839 Sattler invented the Quartventil (lit. 'fourth valve'), a valve attachment for a B♭ tenor trombone to lower the instrument a fourth into F. Intended to bridge the range gap of the tenor trombone between E_{2} and B♭_{1}, it was quickly adopted for bass trombone parts, particularly in Germany.
 These instruments in B♭/F gradually replaced the larger bass trombones in F and E♭ over the course of the 19th and early 20th centuries.
 Late Romantic German composers specifying Tenorbaßposaune in scores intended a B♭/F trombone capable of playing below E_{2}; Arnold Schoenberg called for four in Gurre-Lieder (1911).